lucasguesserts/lucasguesserts.github.io/content/post/writing-technical-content/index.md

    1. sort the items in decreasing order of the gene values;
    2. add the items to the knapsack in this order until the capacity is reached;
    3. return the total profit of the items in the knapsack as the fitness value;
-3. the parameters of the algorithm, as required by the , summarized in the Table 2;
+3. the parameters of the algorithm, as required by the brkga_mp_ipr_cpp;
+   1. they are summarized in the Table 2 below;
+   2. some of the features of brkga_mp_ipr_cpp are disabled (for simplicity) and so the related parameters are not specified in the table, they are:
+      1. implicit path relinking;
+      2. multiple populations;
+      3. shaken population;
+      4. reset population;

 {{< table path="brkga_initial_parameters.csv" header="true" caption="Table 2: Initial parameters of the BRKGA" >}}